udacity/FCND-Controls-Crazyflie/README.md

 Now that you've coded up your controller, it's time to pick some initial gains and see how it works.
 For the course, we knew the exact properties of our drone in the simulator, allowing us to calculate some initial gains mathematically, but here, that's not so much the case.
 So let's see if we can build some intuition and do some back of the envelope calculation to decide on some gains.

 First things first, let's make sure we don't ever try and go too fast and add a limit on the allowable velocity command.
-Let's keep things nice and slow and limit the velocity to 1 m/s (TODO: decide on good starting limit here).
+Let's keep things nice and slow and limit the velocity to 0.3 m/s.

-As a recap, our controller is calculating the position error (how far we are from where we'd like to be) and multiplying that by our gain `KpPos` to generate a velocity command.
+As a recap, our controller is calculating the position error (how far we are from where we'd like to be) and multiplying that by our gain (`self._kp_pos` and `self._kp_alt`) to generate a velocity command.
 In general, when we are far away from our target position (`pos_error >> 0`), we'd like to approach it at our max velocity, so let's not worry about that case since we've added a mechanism to limit our velocity command to a max velocity.
 What really starts to come in to play here is at what distance do you want to start slowing down.

-For example, let's say we have a max velocity of 1 m/s and we set `KpPos = 0.5`.
-That means that anything further than 2 meters from our target, we will be flying at max speed, and once we are within 2 meters we will be slowing down until we finally reach the waypoint.
+The easiest way to start making these decisions is looking at examples, so let's make up a few.

-For example, let's say we set `KpPos = 0.5`, let's take a look at what it means for our crazyflie's velocity profile as it approaches the waypoint:
+For example, let's set our max velocity to 1 m/s and set `_kp_pos = 0.5`, let's take a look at what it means for our crazyflie's velocity profile as it approaches the waypoint:

  - at 1 meter away, we will be flying 0.5 m/s
  - at 0.5 meters away, we will be flying at 0.25 m/s

 TODO: add plot with several different gain values to illustrate the velocity profile as we approach the waypoint.

-Now let's say we set `KpPos = 10`, let's take a look at what it means:
+Now let's say we set `_kp_pos = 10`, let's take a look at what it means:

  - at 1 meter away, we will be flying at 10 m/s (or max velocity)
  - at 0.5 meters away, we will be flying at 5 m/s (or max velocity)